 "Does it snow?" a younger child asked.

 Some of the older children laughed and began teasing the younger one.
 Luke drew away from the group, partially because he was shy, but mostly because he wanted to be alone right now.
-Presently, Liska returned with a bundle of clothes and passed them to Luke.
-Luke dug through the pile until he found a thick poncho, and he slipped it over his head.
+Presently, Liska returned with a thick poncho, and Luke gratefully slipped it over his head.

-"We're going to head out to the speeder bus now," Liska said to the group.
+"We're going to the speeder bus now," Liska said to the group.
 "Keep together!
 We don't want anyone left behind!"

 He shuddered, looking away.